Observability in Kubernetes With Jaeger

 - name: OTEL_EXPORTER_OTLP_ENDPOINT

-value: http://jaeger-collector.observability.svc.cluster.local:4318
+value: https://jaeger-collector.observability.svc.cluster.local:4318

 ports: